fmatter/digital-grammar-tutorial/README.md

 2. if it's evident that the error comes from one of the used python packages ([cldflex](https://github.com/fmatter/cldflex/issues), [pylingdocs](https://github.com/fmatter/pylingdocs/issues), [indicogram](https://github.com/fmatter/indicogram/issues)): open an issue at the relevant link.
 If not, continue.
 3. open an issue [here](https://github.com/fmatter/flex-grammar-tutorial/issues)

-Breakdown of the workflow:
+Overview of the workflow:
-1. convert FLEx exports to CLDF corpus dataset with `cldflex`
+1. convert FLEx exports to CLDF corpus dataset with [`cldflex`](https://cldflex.readthedocs.io)
 2. write content in `pylingdocs` project
 3. create `clld` app